itsqianatompkins/telecom-churn-predictive-analytics/README.md

 The objective of this analysis is to evaluate historical customer characteristics and behaviors to build, validate, and compare predictive classification models (Logistic Regression and Random Forests) that identify high-risk churn signals.
 By translating model outputs and odds ratios into strategic business insights, this project provides actionable, evidence-based marketing recommendations to proactively mitigate churn and maximize subscriber lifetime value.

 **Data Scope & Timeframe**
--Data Source: Q-Mobile customer profile and behavioral dataset
+- Data Source: Q-Mobile customer profile and behavioral dataset

 -Grain: Individual subscriber level